rmrk-team/evm-sample-contracts/contracts/MultiResource/README.md

   await Promise.all(allTx.map((tx) => tx.wait()));
 ````

-After the resources are added to the NFTs, we have ta accept them.
+After the resources are added to the NFTs, we have to accept them.
 We will do this by once again building a batch of
 transactions for each of the tokens and send them at the end:

 ````typescript